 The Service for reception and accommodation of applicants for international protection is in charge of two reception centres located in Zagreb and Kutina respectively.
 Officials of the determining authority are thus not only responsible for conducting interviews but also for ensuring access to reception of applicants for international protection.

-The procedure officially begins after the lodging of the application for international protection.
+The procedure officially begins from the lodging of the application for international protection.
 Before this stage, a foreigner must express the intention to seek international protection.
 Immediately following the expression of the intention to apply for international protection, the applicants have access to reception and police officers or officials from the Reception Centre for Applicants for International Protection shall take the applicant’s fingerprints and shall photograph him or her, establish his or her identity, how he or she entered the Republic of Croatia, the travel route from the country of origin to the Republic of Croatia, and personal circumstances of importance for assessing the special reception and procedural guarantees.

-Border officers, the police station, police administration or the Reception Centre for International Protection shall register the applicant in the records of the Ministry of Interior no later than 3 working days from the day the applicant expressed the intention to apply for international protection.
+Border officers, the police station, police administration or the Reception Centre for Applicants for International Protection shall register the applicant in the records of the Ministry of Interior no later than 3 working days from the day the applicant expressed the intention to apply for international protection.
 If the intention was expressed before some other body, the Reception Centre shall register the applicant in the records of the Ministry within 6 working days from the day when he or she expressed his or her intention.
 The authority which undertook registration shall issue a certificate of registration of the applicant in the records of the Ministry, and, as necessary, shall set a time limit in which the applicant must report to the Reception Centre for Applicants for International Protection to lodge an application.

 Applicants shall be permitted to lodge an application within the shortest possible time and no later than within 15 days from registration of their status in the records of the Ministry of Interior.